curityio/nonce-authenticator/README.md

 This plugin uses the [Nonce Token Issuer](https://curity.io/docs/idsvr-java-plugin-sdk/latest/se/curity/identityserver/sdk/service/NonceTokenIssuer.html) from the Java SDK.\
 This enables the source application to issue a nonce and use it to bootstrap SSO in the target application.\
-The target application uses the nonce, with is validated in a silent authentication flow.
+The target application uses the nonce, with is validated in a single sign on flow.

 ## Security Flow